Qhax11/CoreGAS_Plugin/README.md

 # CoreGAS Plugin

-A modular Gameplay Ability System plugin for Unreal Engine 5, designed as a drop-in foundation for third-person action combat games.
+A modular Gameplay Ability System plugin for Unreal Engine 5, designed as a drop-in foundation for single-player third-person action combat games.
 Built in C++.

 > 🎮 Used in [ProjectX](https://www.youtube.com/watch?v=EhdeD4uLL0I) — a third-person action game built entirely on this plugin.